chartist-js/chartist/README.md

 to the masses.

 ### Important missing stuff

-1. Cross-browser support (currently only tested on chrome :( ).
-We should support down to IE9.
+1. Cross-browser support (currently only tested on chrome, android 4+, iOS).
+We should support all major browsers down to IE9.
 2. Better separation of the library to the demo site
 3. Jasmine Tests!
 4. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration)